Skip to content

 24 Sep 2018

-One of the conditions we're constantly asked about is if probiotics can help in cases of Candida albicans (see Probiotics Learning Lab for definition) yeast overgrowth, commonly known as Candidiasis or fungal dysbiosis.
+One of the conditions we're constantly asked about is if probiotics can help in cases of Candida albicans yeast overgrowth, commonly known as Candidiasis or fungal dysbiosis.
 We'd say that it's very important that all Candida diet and supplement protocols are undertaken with the support and guidance of a suitably qualified therapist.
 Many symptoms of Candida overgrowth are similar to those relating to other health conditions, so it is also essential for individuals to first consult with their doctor to rule out other medical causes for their symptoms.

 As Candida yeasts are natural residents of the human body, doctors are often reluctant to offer allopathic support unless the condition manifests as obvious fungal infections such as thrush.
 Even then, their arsenal is limited to anti-fungal medicines, though it's been encouraging to note that some doctors are now suggesting that their patients consider natural supplements including probiotics.

 It is very important to select the right strain for the right condition, however, and so it’s best to use those products containing species and strains that have been well-researched and shown to help discourage and address Candida overgrowth.
-To find out more about probiotic strains and what exactly a 'strain' is, see the glossary, over in the Probiotics Learning Lab.
+To find out more about probiotic strains and what exactly a 'strain' is, see this article What are Probiotics?, over in the Probiotics Learning Lab.

 The first is Saccharomyces boulardii, which is itself a yeast, but one with probiotic potential which has displayed anti-Candida properties in relevant research studies.
 S. boulardii has been shown to inhibit populations of Candida and deter them from establishing in the intestines1, and it's also suggested that S. boulardii may help to reduce the risk of Candida yeasts translocating from the digestive tract2 .
-It's thought that these effects occur because S. boulardii duces caprylic acid, an antifungal substance which is effective against Candida yeasts 3 .
-S. boulardii has also been shown to reduce the potential for Candida infestation and inflammation in inflammatory bowel disease4 .
-Beneficial bacteria can also help to displace Candida populations; in particular, one of the most well-researched strains of Lactobaccilli, Lactobacillus acidophilus NCFM®, has been shown in studies to stimulate the production of antibodies to C. albicans antigens7.
+It's thought that these effects occur because S. boulardii duces caprylic acid, an antifungal substance which is effective against Candida yeasts3.
+S. boulardii has also been shown to reduce the potential for Candida infestation and inflammation in inflammatory bowel disease4.
+Beneficial bacteria can also help to displace Candida populations; in particular, one of the most well-researched strains of Lactobacilli, Lactobacillus acidophilus NCFM®, has been shown in studies to stimulate the production of antibodies to C. albicans antigens7.

 Saccharomyces boulardii - yeast against yeast